 To meet your living costs, it is recommended that students budget around 700 – 900 EUR per month to meet personal expenses such as accommodation, living costs, health insurance, etc and study-related costs.
 However, you might need less or more depending on your lifestyle.

 Language requirements: English language skills have to be substantiated, proved with one of the following: TOEFL iBT 80, TOEFL PBT 550, IELTS 6.0, CAE pass

-Academic requirements: In order to apply to the RWTH Master's programme "Electrical Power Engineering", applicants should have completed their basic studies (Bachelor of Science or Engineering or an equivalent academic degree) at an internationally recognized university and should also fulfill the following requirements:
+Academic requirements: In order to apply to the RWTH Master’s programme “Electrical Power Engineering”, applicants should have completed their basic studies (Bachelor of Science or Engineering or an equivalent academic degree) at an internationally recognised university and should also fulfil the following requirements:

 - Among the best 20% of all graduates of a year